prise-3d/Behavioral-online-study/README.md

 ### 2. Using docker (recommended)

-First, you need to add your own user admin credentials if you wished:
+First, you need to add your own user admin credentials wished:
 ```
 cp credentials.example.json credentials.json
 ```